FREQUENTLY ASKED QUESTIONS:

 What happens if an IAR does not complete the CE requirements in a timely manner?

-If an IAR does not complete the CE requirement by the annual deadline, the IAR will pay the registration renewal fee and CRD will set his or her IAR CE status to “CE Inactive,” which will then appear in the Investment Adviser Public Disclosure (IAPD) and in BrokerCheck.
-The IAR can continue to do business and their RA registration status in states participating in IAR CE will change to “Approved – Pending IAR CE”.
+If an IAR does not complete the CE requirement by the annual deadline, the IAR will pay the registration renewal fee and CRD will set his or her IAR CE status to “CE Inactive.”
+The IAR can continue to do business in this status.
 CE Inactive is notice to the IAR that if CE is not completed by the end of year, the IAR will be unable to renew his or her registration.
 An IAR that is CE Inactive will hold that status in all states where the CE rule is effective following adoption of the model.
-If a state has not yet adopted the CE model rule, the CE program will have no impact on the registration status of the IARs registered with that state – the current registration practices will remain the same.
+If a state has not yet adopted the CE model rule, the CE program will have no impact on the registration status of the IARs registered with that state, unless and until the state adopts the IAR CE model rule.

 What happens if an IAR is CE Inactive during registration renewal season?

 An IAR who fails to comply with CE requirements by the end of a 12-month reporting period will renew as “CE Inactive” at the close of the calendar year until the IAR completes and reports all required IAR CE credits for the reporting period.
 An IAR who is CE Inactive at the close of the next calendar year is not eligible for IAR registration or renewal of an IAR registration.
-The IAR will then have a CRD status of Fail to Renew.
+The IAR will then have a CRD status of IAR CE Fail to Renew.
+To become registered again with states that have adopted IAR CE, the IAR must make up the deficient CE and submit a new Form U4 for consideration.

 How does a CE Inactive IAR become current with the CE requirement?